 Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.
 The Company has recognised the right-of-use assets for leased forklifts and flats (refer note 5), which are presented under equipment and vehicles.
-Payments associated with short-term leases of equipment and vehicles are recognised on a straight-line basis as an expense in profit or loss.
+Payments associated with short-term leases of equipment and vehicles and all leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
 Short-term leases are leases with a lease term of 12 months or less without a purchase option.
 Low-value assets comprise IT equipment and small items of office furniture.

-NOTES TO THE FINANCIAL STATEMENTS For the year ended 31 December 2023 q) Leases (continued)
+q) Leases (continued)